-The Dietetics concentration constitutes UDC’s Didactic Program in Dietetics (DPD), which fulfills the academic requirements for a student to become a Registered Dietitian (RD).
+The DPD fulfills the academic requirements for a student to become a Registered Dietitian (RD).
 The DPD at the University of the District of Columbia is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 800/877-1600.
 The mission of the DPD is to provide program graduates with the skills and knowledge to be confident and competent in their dietetic internship and serve as professionals capable of providing excellent entry-level dietetic services in community, food service, management, and clinical settings.
-The program offers an evidence-based curriculum that is comprehensive and provides for a variety of practicum experiences in the local community, and governmental organizations and promotes life-long learning, problem solving, and effectiveness and teamwork.
+The program offers an evidence-based curriculum that is comprehensive and provides for a variety of practical experiences in the local community, and governmental organizations, which promotes life-long learning, problem solving, and effectiveness and teamwork.
 Faculty members serve as mentors in both the academic and professional settings.

 The curriculum is developed within the conceptual framework of the accreditation standards and knowledge competencies for the dietetic profession set and published by the Academy of Nutrition and Dietetics.
 There are three steps to becoming a Registered Dietitian.